dreamerslab/workspace/training/css/fullyillustrated/README.md

 - commit often by git from draft
 - when building css, using padding instead of margin.
 If want to use bg_text() and want to move the div, wrap the div with another div, and add padding to the outer div.
 - if you want to batch compress or resize and rename png to jpg by photoshop, use file -> scripts -> image processor

+- this #show-seleted-bg on ie6 with c33 pie is very weired...
+I have to set _left: -1654px to make it works... maybe it's caused by css3 pie, because the weired position is the position I modified before